 This is obviously a more upscale property, which is also close to the Old Quarter, but depending on your dates, you might be able to snatch a room for $80-$100.
-This represents an OK point value if you can get a room for fewer Hilton Honors points.
-But I probably wouldn’t pay 36,000 points for this hotel.
+This is yet another hotel that has become unreasonably expensive on points.

 DoubleTree by Hilton Hotel Beijing 20K per night -> UPDATED 4.19: 25K to 30K -> UPDATED 4.19: 30K

 This centrally located 5-star hotel used to be a good value for the